-- The complexity of the pricing plans are very high that sometimes users face difficulties while canceling their subscription.
+- The complexity of the pricing plans is very high that sometimes users face difficulties while canceling their subscription.

 - It is a tedious task to add custom fields for the final data analysis report which creates hassles in dashboarding.

 X-tract.io is a data integration tool that integrates high-quality data with business datasets.
 These can be imported to the cloud with high efficiency and less time consumption.
 It has features like monitoring capabilities that help businesses to gain insights and to spot hidden patterns in their data.
-It has a unique monitoring feature as contrasted with the other ETL tools, that helps to keep an eye on the market competition as well.
+It has a unique monitoring feature as contrasted with the other ETL data integration tools around, that helps to keep an eye on the market competition as well.